 What did we look at?

-“Divorce industry” as a broad term.
-By itself it might not provide the most accurate and common understanding of what we are specifically referring to.
+“Divorce industry” is a broad term.
+By itself, it might not provide the most accurate and common understanding of what we are specifically referring to.

-To be more specific; when we talk about divorce industry market size we are referring to the revenue generated through legal services provided to parties in or surrounding a divorce.
-That includes litigation, paper drafting, filing fees and other legal services provides to divorcees.
+To be more specific; when we talk about the divorce industry market size we are referring to the revenue generated through legal services provided to parties in or surrounding a divorce.
+That includes litigation, paper drafting, filing fees, and other legal services for divorcees.

-The divorce industry comprises lawyers, paralegals, mediators, therapists, financial advisors, and other professionals who help individuals navigate the legal, emotional, and financial complexities of divorce.
+The divorce industry comprises lawyers, paralegals, mediators, therapists, financial advisors, and other professionals who help individuals navigate divorce’s legal, emotional, and economic complexities.
 These professionals charge fees for their services, and the cost of divorce can quickly add up, depending on the complexity of the case.

 What is driving the market growth?